nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 It's complicated.

 Let's discard the in-memory fk update buff from above.
-In practical terms, if an entity would take 10 seconds to fetch and 10 seconds to migrate, it now takes 10 seconds to fetch and around 1-2s to migrate and that's what we are rolling with.
+In practical terms, if an entity would take 10 seconds to fetch and 10 seconds to migrate, it now takes 10 seconds to fetch and around 1-2 seconds to migrate and that's what we are rolling with.
 There's more to it, but these gains will already be assumed for what follows.

 Let's also discard the binary scenarios.
-These will be migrated aside like previously mentioned, so these gains are also assumed.
+These will be migrated aside as previously mentioned, so these gains are also assumed.

 ### Example 1